ptrthomas/perfbench/README.md

 # Overview

-The Hotel Booking application is a sample application that is part of the [http://seamframework.org/ Seam Framework] distribution.
-A high level listing of features can be found [http://docs.jboss.org/seam/2.1.2/reference/en-US/html/tutorial.html#booking here].
+The Hotel Booking application is a sample application that is part of the [Seam Framework](http://seamframework.org/) distribution.
+A high level listing of features can be found [here](http://docs.jboss.org/seam/2.1.2/reference/en-US/html/tutorial.html#booking).

-This document outlines the functionality, specifications and screen-by-screen break-down of the Hotel Booking application, which has been slightly adapted for [http://code.google.com/p/perfbench PerfBench], and can be used as a reference for implementers as well as reviewers of the implementations.
+This document outlines the functionality, specifications and screen-by-screen break-down of the Hotel Booking application, which has been slightly adapted for [PerfBench](http://code.google.com/p/perfbench), and can be used as a reference for implementers as well as reviewers of the implementations.

 ## Reference Application